-I woke up and headed straight to Oxxo, the ubiquitous convenient store (think of it as a Mexican Tim Hortons with a 7/11 twist—there is one on every block and they open 24/7) to grab a cup of coffee.
-I marveled at the weather: sunny, bright and warm with a light breeze, the exact opposite of the last few weeks in Canada where I felt trapped at home, in the darkness (no, this isn’t just a metaphor—when it’s that cold, you are trapped at home and there isn’t much daylight!).
+I woke up and headed straight to Oxxo, the ubiquitous convenient store (think of it as a Mexican Tim Hortons with a 7/11 twist—there is one on every block and they are open 24/7) to grab a cup of coffee.
+I marvelled at the weather: sunny, bright and warm with a light breeze, the exact opposite of the last few weeks in Canada where I felt trapped at home, in the darkness (no, this isn’t just a metaphor—when it’s that cold, you are trapped at home and there isn’t much daylight!).

 Then I took Mark with me to Chedraui while Feng packed his stuff.
 I love Chedraui.
 Yes, it’s just another big-box store, a regular supermarket… but it has everything and beyond, and above all, everything looks exotic and new to me.
-First, there is the huge bakery with dozens of fresh breads, pastries and other dulces to choose from.
+First, there is the huge bakery with dozens of fresh loaves of bread, pastries and other dulces to choose from.
 Then the dairy section, as extensive as in France.
 Fresh food, veggies, exotic fruits, spices, clothing, appliances—everything is different!

 That is from a woman who spent hours at Walmart, Food Basic and Loblaws in Ottawa trying to fill the days with Mark.
 I stocked up on baby food (and yes, pastries—trying to overcome my issues with food, see!) and packed.
 Off we went.

 We stopped at the gas station (we are driving a rented Renault car), grabbed a couple of drinks (non-alcoholic, of course) and headed to Porto Morelos, our next stop.
 This is a small town we had never been before.

 Mark passed out in his car seat (we bought one the first night we arrived, we didn’t fly with ours!) and Feng and I were able to enjoy the 40-minute drive in peace.